UltraSketchLLM: Sub-1-Bit LLM Compression via Sketch and Hardware-Friendly Operators: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has unlocked remarkable capabilities in natural language processing, yet their growing scale presents significant hurdles for deployment on resource-constrained scenarios.
-As the need for privacy-preserving, low-latency, and cost-effective inference intensifies, compressing LLMs to operate within tight memory budgets has emerged as a pressing research challenge. \Brand{} targets compressing weight to the extreme while maintaining tolerable performance and latency, as in Figure~\ref{fig:pareto}.
+The rapid advancement of large language models (LLMs) has unlocked remarkable capabilities in natural language processing, yet their ever-growing scale presents significant hurdles for deployment in resource-constrained environments.
+As the need for privacy-preserving, low-latency, and cost-effective inference intensifies, compressing LLMs to operate within tight memory budgets has emerged as a pressing research challenge. \Brand{} targets compressing weight to the extreme while maintaining tolerable performance and extremely low latency overhead, as in Figure~\ref{fig:pareto}.

-Model weights compression maps original weights to ones with smaller space occupation.
-Existing weight compression methods have made notable progress in reducing model size and can be classified to one-to-one mapping and multiple-to one mapping, as in Figure~\ref{fig:classification}.
-One-to-one mapping such as quantization~\cite{lin2024awq} cannot break the one bit per weight limit, restricting their ability to leverage redundancy across weights for deeper compression.
-The induced hybrid-bit and irregular pruning sparsity ~\cite{cheng2024survey} also hampers inference efficiency on hardware.
-Multiple-to-one mapping strategies, such as hashing-based compression~\cite{chen2015compressing}, address this by grouping weights to share a single representation, potentially achieving sub-1-bit compression.
-Yet, these methods suffer from significant drawbacks: random weight grouping in hashing leads to large approximation errors and performance drops, while index-based approaches~\cite{zhang2024spallm} impose memory overhead from mapping tables, undermining their utility in memory-scarce settings.

-To tackle these challenges, we introduce ~\Brand{}, an innovative index-free, multiple-to-one mapping framework for ultra-low bit LLM weight compression. \Brand{} harnesses data sketching, a technique that approximates large datasets with sub-linear memory and bounded error.
-However, designing a sketch algorithm fitting the LLM weight compression problem is non-trivial.
-We profile LLM weights features to exploit the possible sketch algorithm and have the following findings as in Figure~\ref{fig:background}: 1) Sketch preserves more weights untouched than quantization but induces larger relative error and causes severe model degradation.
-2) Some weights are much more tolerable to sketch compression than salient weights.

-Based on the above findings, our method employs a novel underestimate AbsMaxMin sketch to minimize relative errors, particularly for small weights critical to model fidelity.
-We enhance this with importance-aware space allocation, dedicating more sketch resources to salient weights.
-The nature of index-free mapping theoretically constrains the information each weight can carry.
-Even with a delicate sketch algorithm design, directly applying sketch compression to a pre-trained model can cause significant quality degradation.
-Compression-aware finetuning is needed to mitigate this perturbation, and previous works ~\cite{desai2022efficient, zhang2024spallm} leverage aggregated gradient to update the mapped weights, limiting the degree of freedom. \Brand{} integrate a straight-through estimator (STE)-based finetuning approach to adapt the model to compression.
-Combined with a multi-row sketch design, \Brand{} enhances the expressiveness of the compressed model, as in Figure~\ref{fig:general_flow}.